jackkilgore/synthdefjs/JOURNAL.md

 SuperCollider SynthDef in Native Javascript

 ## TODO
+01062021
+WORKING ON BABEL AND OP OVERLOADING
+- [ ] elegant errors
+- [ ] stop duplication of inline fn definitions of nested fns.
+- [ ] implement a "keyword" at the top of all synthdef functions
+	- this will be an alternative to forcing users to prepend functions with SC_
+- [ ] do rigorous testing of the babel op overloading
+- [ ] add operators for stuff like 'pow'
+- [ ] make the anonymous function syntax work with babel

 30052021
 - [ ] look into babel resolvers for cleaner imports
 - [ ] OK, I can manage to do operator overloading using Babel